kntln/Video_Games_Sales/README.md

 	+ Action as the genre
 	+ ESRB rating of “E” (Everyone)
 	+ Nintendo as the publisher
 + Our machine learning models with the random forest algorithm, `RandomForestRegressor` and `RandomForestClassifier`, are able to predict the game sales with the accuracy of 86.14% and 84.3%, respectively.
-Their top feature importance that contributes to the predicted sales are as shown in the following table.
+However, due to the imbalance in the sales data where most sales are less than 1 millions, the best model for our anaysis is the `RandomForestRegressor` which predicts the continuous number of sales.
+Both of the models' top feature importance that contributes to the predicted sales are as shown in the following table.

 **Top Feature Importance Summary**
 |Random Forest Regressor|Random Forest Classifier|